 * Be aware of appointment type and clinical, teaching, and/or administrative requirements; effort may need to be capped at 95% to allow time for those activities.

-If the PI's level of effort changes by more than 25% than what was proposed PRIOR APPROAL is required from NIH.
+If the PI's level of effort changes by 25% or more than what was proposed PRIOR APPROAL is required from NIH.
 Go here to learn more about changing effort levels on an award.

 An entry should include the information necessary to properly identify the project and its relevance to the investigator’s work in terms of purpose, role and salary support.
 Typically, this information includes (numbered items in this list are referenced in sample):

 - Funding identification number (e.g. grant number as assigned by the funder), if applicable